 Academic Coaching is offered as a two-, three-, or five-day per week program, depending on the student’s need or request.
 Academic Coaching is ideal for students who have chronically underachieved as learners, with or without diagnosed learning differences.
 Our Academic Coaching program is not content-specific tutoring, it is explicit 1:1 instruction in skills necessary for lifelong success.
 These newly acquired and developing skills are applied in the current academic tasks asked of the student, making Wasatch effectively equipped among boarding schools with learning support.

 This program is suited to ESL students looking for 1:1 personalized academic coaching for building executive function skills and English second language skills.
 The fully accredited ELL teacher/academic coach provides individualized support for building these skill sets, and can also provide additional training in preparation for the TOEFL proficiency exam.

 Content tutoring is available to any student in any subject.
-Arranged through the Tutoring Service Coordinator, Content Tutoring may be requested by students or parents.
+Content tutoring may be requested by students or parents.

 Customized Learning Plan

 Many students choose to create their own type of academic support program to reflect their individual needs.
 Our Learning Services program allows students to integrate chosen aspects of the above Learning Services to formulate an academic support program custom-tailored to their specific needs.

 Learning Strategies Intensive

 Ideal for students who can learn in a small environment, our Learning Strategies Class consists of a 4:1 student-to-specialist ratio.
 Featuring curriculum that focuses on self-regulation, note taking, test preparation and time management, the Learning Strategies Intensive is ideal for students who have a perceived but not documented gap in ability and performance and/or below average grades.
 This class benefits students who have transitioned from a non-traditional academic setting and who wish to improve general study skills.